Annual “My Sister's Keeper” Event Delivers Powerful Messages about Self-Reliance, Empowerment, and Inclusion

 Vanessa Gibson, Bronx Borough President, opened up the event with rousing words that electrified the room.

-The speaker’s this year also included: Dr. Anael Alston, Assistant Commissioner, New York State Education Department’s Office of Access, Equity, and Community Engagement; Chelsea DeJesus, Women’s Affairs Empire Fellow, Office of Governor Kathy Hochul; Leidaly Garcia, Monroe alumna and now staff member; Yadhira Gonzalez-Taylor, Monroe University Faculty and Bronx Civil Court Judge; George Patterson, Senior Director, New York City Department of Education overseeing the My Brother’s Keeper and My Sister’s Keeper Programs; and Nygera S. Pierson Mutis, a psychotherapist on staff at the College.
+The speaker’s this year also included: Dr. Anael Alston, Assistant Commissioner, New York State Education Department’s Office of Access, Equity, and Community Engagement; Chelsea DeJesus, Women’s Affairs Empire Fellow, Office of Governor Kathy Hochul; Leidaly Garcia, Monroe alumna and now staff member; Yadhira Gonzalez-Taylor, Monroe College Faculty and Bronx Civil Court Judge; George Patterson, Senior Director, New York City Department of Education overseeing the My Brother’s Keeper and My Sister’s Keeper Programs; and Nygera S. Pierson Mutis, a psychotherapist on staff at the College.

 Current Monroe students Jaden Williams and Tenisha Sebastian also spoke during the program.